COSC481W-2021Fall/capstone-adam-and-the-mod-squad/README.md

 Sakib Jabbar: I like music, movies, food, and nature.
 I am a second bachelor's student in Computer Science (Applied) at EMU, currently completing my final semester in the program.
 My favorite coding language is Java.

 Jesse Rogalski: I like hiking, movies, music, and gaming.
 I am a senior computer science major on my last semester before I receive my degree.
 Afterwards, I'm considering pursuing a career in video game development.

+Andreaka Jump: I am a senior CS major and this is actually my second bachelors.
+I also have a BFA in Art and Design.
+I like to paint and do other crafting type projects.